 One of the goals on my list is to help others reach their full potential and tap into the greatness God has deposited into them.
 I intend to help by providing others with support and encouragement.
 Another one of my goals I procrastinated on for five years was whether I should go back to school or not.
 I wanted to, but I delayed myself for five years.
 Until one day I got up and everything else is history.
 Last week, I finished up my Masters.
 I wanted to share six tips that helped me.
 From the application process for Graduate School to complete the degree:

 - Write down your goals and make it plain (Don’t write, I want to be an entrepreneur.
 Be detail, what type of business you want to own?)

 - Put the list someplace visible (where you can see it every day)

-- Research what you need to achieve that goal. (e.g. if it’s a particular college for Undergrad or Graduate School.
+- Research what you need to achieve your goal. (e.g. if it’s a particular college for Undergrad or Graduate School.
 Find out what GPA you will need to maintain in H.S or college to get accepted.)
-If you want a particular job position, research what experience will you need to get that position some day?
+If you want a particular job position, research what experience will you need to get the position someday?
 Set yourself up in a way they can’t deny you.
 You have everything they are asking for or would think to ask for.

 - Learn to follow through on the goals you set.
 (Don’t set a goal, if you are not willing to execute what needs to be done for it to manifest in your life.)